Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

 A couple of comments on this corollary are in order here.
-Although an arbitrary finite time satisfies the assumption in Corollary~\ref{MITE_means_passive}, it is thermodynamically short.
-In fact, if thermalization occurs, it takes at least $U_0T=O(l)$~\cite{gongBoundsNonequilibriumQuantum2022} for the entropy of the subsystem to change extensively.
-If it takes an exponentially long time to reduce entropy as discussed in Ref.~\cite{babaWorkExtractabilityEnergy2023}, then thermodynamical passivity can be shown for such time scales.
+Although the assumption in Corollary~\ref{cor:MITE_means_passive} is satisfied for an arbitrary finite time, it must be thermodynamically short.
+In fact, if thermalization occurs, it takes at least $U_0T\gg O(1)$~\cite{gongBoundsNonequilibriumQuantum2022} for the entropy of the subsystem to change extensively.
+If it takes an exponentially long time to reduce entropy as discussed in Ref.~\cite{babaWorkExtractabilityEnergy2023}, then thermodynamic passivity can be shown for such timescales.
 The other comment is about complete passivity, which represents passivity for the direct product of any number of identically copied states~\cite{puszPassiveStatesKMS1978,lenardThermodynamicalProofGibbs1978,alickiEntanglementBoostExtractable2013,perarnau-llobetMostEnergeticPassive2015}.
 Unlike the original definition for a fixed finite system, we consider here the thermodynamic limit.
-Therefore, if copied systems interact without changing a spatial dimension $D$, no significant distinction arises between thermodynamical passivity and \emph{thermodynamical complete passivity}.
+Therefore, if copied systems interact without changing a spatial dimension $D$, no significant distinction arises between thermodynamic passivity and \textit{thermodynamic complete passivity}.

-\paragraph{Applicability to bosonic and fermionic systems} When there are conserved quantities for both the Hamiltonian and a set of operations $\mathcal{F}$, we should add those quantities to the variables in the statistical ensemble.
-This can be done if the total state space $\mathcal{H}$ is chosen to be a subspace of $\otimes_{i\in\Lambda}\mathcal{H}_i$.
-For example, for a hard-core boson system with a fixed particle number, which is equivalent to a spin-1/2 system that conserves total magnetization, the main theorem and the corollary are also applicable.